-- disclosures of public interest information shall be made to the Public Interest Disclosure Officer (PID Officer) - the PID Officer shall investigate the information disclosed, or cause that information to be investigated. - the PID Officer may take action following the completion of the investigation. - the PID Officer shall report to the discloser as to the progress and outcome of that investigation and the action taken as a consequence. - the confidentiality of the discloser, and any person who may be the subject of a public interest disclosure, shall be maintained. - records as to public interest disclosures shall be maintained and reporting obligations complied with. - providing remedies for acts of reprisal and victimisation that occur substantially because the person has made a disclosure.
+- disclosures of public interest information shall be made to the Public Interest Disclosure Officer (PID Officer should be a senior officer within the Shire of Kulin). - the PID Officer shall investigate the information disclosed, or cause that information to be investigated. - the PID Officer may take action following the completion of the investigation. - the PID Officer shall report to the discloser as to the progress and outcome of that investigation and the action taken as a consequence. - the confidentiality of the discloser, and any person who may be the subject of a public interest disclosure, shall be maintained. - records as to public interest disclosures shall be maintained and reporting obligations complied with. - providing remedies for acts of reprisal and victimisation that occur substantially because the person has made a disclosure.